TheMatjaz/matjaz.it/content/post/2015-11-30-wget-retry-until-completed-alias.md

 aliases      = []
 categories   = ["Software"]
 date         = "2015-11-30T20:51:48+00:00"
-description  = "Wget alias to make it retry the download infinite times until it's done" draft        = false highlight    = true slug         = "wget-retry-until-completed-alias"
+description  = "Wget is amazing but how to make it work smoothly on unstable connections?
+I use a shell alias to make it retry the download infinite times until it's done" draft        = false highlight    = true slug         = "wget-retry-until-completed-alias"